Skip to content

 4 mil

-• The thinnest plastic commonly used for greenhouse covering
+• The thinnest film commonly used for greenhouse covering

-• Suitable for short-term season-extending applications like cold frames and low tunnels
+• Fits season-extending uses like cold frames and low tunnels

-• Typically lasts 1 growing season before requiring replacement
+• Typically lasts 1 growing season before replacement

 • Used by hobby greenhouses, market farmers, and growers doing off-season extension